 Wilders, Geert, 1963–, Dutch politician. known for his far-right and anti-immigration views.
 A member of People's Party for Freedom and Democracy (VVD) from 1989, he was elected to the municipal council of Utrecht (1997) and then to the Dutch parliament (1998).
 A VVD spokesperson from 2002, he soon broke with many of the party's positions, especially on the accession of Turkey to the European Union.
-Wilders left the VVD in 2004 and started Groep Wilders, which became (2006) the right-wing, Eurosceptic, anti-Islamic Party for Freedom (PVV).
+Wilders left the VVD in 2004 and started Groep Wilders, which became (2006) the right-wing, Euroskeptic, anti-Islamic Party for Freedom (PVV).
 After advocating a ban on the Qur'an in the Netherlands (2007) and producing a short film on Islamic terrorism (2008), he was charged with inciting hatred toward Muslims (2009), but was eventually acquitted.
+In 2016, however, he was convicted of inciting discrimination with respect to a 2014 campaign rally.
 Since 2010 the PPV has been one of the larger parties in the fragmented Dutch parliament.
 Wilders' views have made him a target of numerous death threats.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.